joeyoggie/utilities/README.md

 Instructions:

 Step 1.
-Add the JitPack repository to your project's build file
+Add the JitPack repository to your project's build.gradle file

 Add it in your root build.gradle at the end of repositories: